Covid-19 Expands Life Insurance Purchases Beyond Wealthy

 While the number of policies sold had their biggest quarterly gain in almost 40 years, the average size shrank, reflecting sales to those with smaller incomes.

-U.S. households from a range of incomes are buying more life-insurance policies than in years past.
+U.S. households from a range of incomes are buying more life-insurance policies than in previous years.

-The number of life-insurance policies sold jumped 11% in the first quarter from a year earlier, the biggest gain since 1983, according to the industry research firm Limra.
+The number of life-insurance policies sold jumped 11% in the first quarter from a year earlier.
+According to the industry research firm Limra, this is the biggest gain since 1983.
 The boost extends the sales increases that began last year as deaths related to Covid-19 led many consumers to buy coverage.

 As the number of policies sold climbed, the average death benefit shrank by 4% to $270,000.
 The decline indicates that the industry sold more policies to households with smaller incomes, said David Levenson, Limra’s chief executive.